dylanreed/dylan.blog/_posts/2017-01-15-the -bow-tie-project-two.markdown

 I am intrigued by the Batwing bow tie.
 It isn't a tie I have ever worn but it has a much stronger shape than the butterfly.
 Reading more about bow tie shapes I have found that by making small adjustments to my patterns I can create numerous tie shapes.

 Next week I am going to make a diamond point.
 I will also try and list the fabric I use to make each tie in case you want to make the same tie.
-And maybe I'll upload the patterns so you can make ties too,
+And maybe I'll upload the patterns so you can make ties too.

 <h6>BOW TIE FACT:</h6>